|

 the mucosa becomes nearly flat, thereby reducing the absorption of

+electrolytes from the urine.
 Points of Caution.
 Prerequisites to construction

 of the Kock pouch include reasonable renal function (creatinine less